 The commercial success of any of our products will depend upon its degree of market acceptance by physicians, patients, third-party payors, and others in the medical community.
 Even if any product candidates we may develop receive marketing approval, they may nonetheless fail to gain sufficient market acceptance by physicians, patients, healthcare payors, and others in the medical community.
-The degree of market acceptance of any product candidates we may develop, if approved for commercial sale, will depend on a number of factors, including:
+The degree of market acceptance of any product candidates we may develop on a number of factors, including: